Who We Are

 McNabb Center Mental Health Law Partnership

-If you are a patient with the McNabb Center and believe you have a legal problem, please speak with your McNabb Center caregiver who can make a referral to Legal Aid for help.
+If you are a patient with the McNabb Center and believe you may have a legal problem, please speak with your McNabb Center caregiver who can make a referral to LAET for assistance.

 Ballad Medical Legal Partnership – (276) 244-1289

-Identify yourself as a Ballad Patient or Patient Guardian/Care Giver
+Identify yourself as a Ballad patient, guardian, or caregiver.

-(Patients at Bristol, Holston Valley, Mountain City, and Johnson City Medical Center Facilities Only)
+(Patients at Bristol, Holston Valley, Mountain City, and Johnson City Medical Centers only)

 Self-help information